The number of credit hours required for graduation is 90.

 Wills, Trusts and Estates (4 credits)

-Wills & Estates is the study of the disposition of property at death, whether by non-probate transfers, intestate succession, or will.
+Wills and Estates is the study of the disposition of property at death, whether by non-probate transfers, intestate succession, or will.
 The course examines the different types of inter vivos transfers that have testamentary effect, such as multiple-party bank accounts and life insurance; analyzes how property passes if a person does not have a will; and details various aspects of wills including validity, revocation, interpretation, and construction.
 The estate administration process consisting of collecting the decedent’s property, paying debts, and distributing property to heirs or beneficiaries, is also studied.
 The course also provides brief coverage of other estate planning issues such as professional responsibility, planning for incompetency and death, and the drafting of wills.

 Wills and Trusts (3 credits)